Hedge239/GooseUI/README.md

 Previously named "ZephyrUI", GooseUI is a open-source C++ library.

 ## Why GooseUI
 Honestly, there is no technical reason to pick GooseUI over other options.
-After all one guys is working on it do to a yearning for new knowledge and personal use.
+After all one guys is working on it do too a yearning for new knowledge and personal use.
 The only possible real-world advantage is its licensing.
 Plus, it has a pretty funny name :3

 ## Getting Started
 (Coming once a stable build is ready)